UAE Labor Law: Article 121 Explained – Resignation Without Notice

 Notice Period vs. No Notice Resignation

 Employers and employees are both protected under UAE labor law.
-Article 121 addresses in detail circumstances in which an employee may leave without giving the required amount of notice.
-Let’s examine the main distinctions:
+Article 121 addresses in detail the circumstances in which an employee may leave without giving the required notice period of thirty days or longer as per the job contract.

 With Notice Period: